General Season Hunts

-Residents of Idaho – Hunters can purchase over the counter bear, mountain lion, turkey, wolf tags for the coming year starting on December 1.
+Residents of Idaho – Hunters can purchase over-the-counter (OTC) bear, mountain lion, turkey, and wolf tags for the coming year starting on December 1.
 Residents may also purchase deer and elk receipts that can be redeemed for the general season or controlled hunt tags after the controlled hunt drawings have been released.
 Capped zone elk tags go on sale on a different date and time (see big game proclamations for information on capped elk zones).

 Notice: 5-day waiting period rule change

-Nonresidents – Hunters can purchase over-the-counter tags any time after December 1 for the coming year.
+Nonresidents – Hunters can purchase over-the-counter tags any time beginning December 1 for the coming year.
 No drawings.
 No waiting.
 Just buy your license and tags and go hunting during the hunting season.

-Please note: Nonresident deer and elk tags sold out in 2019.
+Please note: Nonresident general season deer and elk tags are all limited and may sell out quickly.